 The entries on the debit and credit sides must be equal.
 For any transaction, the debit amount must be equal to the credit amount.
-The double-entry bookkeeping format is one of the most efficient ways of recording a company’s transaction.
+The double-entry bookkeeping format is one of the most efficient ways of recording a company’s transactions.
 It helps you keep tabs on the company’s present financial health and rate of financial growth.
 Also, it reduces human errors.

 An advantage of the double-entry format is that, at any given time, you can tell if you have recorded a transaction on the wrong side.
 In that situation, the debit and credit entries would not be equal.
 Equal entries on both sides give a clearer picture of the financial state of a business.